-Before European settlers arrived, District 1 was clearly visited and inhabited by Native American peoples.
-Mounds built about two thousand years ago are just up the street in Dayton's Bluff's Mounds Park.
+Before European settlers arrived, District 1 was inhabited by Native American peoples.
+Sacred burial mounds from about about two thousand years ago are up the street in Dayton's Bluff's Mounds Park.
 At least one mound exists in District 1 near what is now Highway 61 and Lower Afton Road.

 In 1842, a territorial battle between the Dakota and Ojibwe people spread to the area.
 The exact details and long history are not fully known, but to revenge a raid by the Dakotas, some Ojibwe people sought to attack Kaposia, a settlement located in an area now known as South St. Paul.
 Two Dakota women were killed as they gardened.
 A group of Dakota, alerted by the gunfire, chased after the Ojibwe group and defeated them.
 This conflict has given the creek that flows from a lake in Maplewood to Pigs Eye Lake and the surrounding neighborhood its name: Battle Creek.

 The first European settlers came to the District 1 area with the American Fur Company, settling around 1838 on Pigs Eye Lake.
 These traders, with names like Turpin, Gammelle, Balland, Morin, LeClaire, Labosinier, Mosseau, Chevalier and others, build cabins and small farms on the edge of the lake.
 Most spoke French.
 They were often absent, but when present they traded and grew produce for the increasing population in Fort Snelling and St. Paul.
 By the middle of the century, there were about 40 families residing there.
 As as the fur trade slowed, many of these families dispersed to other areas, while new settlers continued to spread throughout the area.